Learning Control by Iterative Inversion: Iterative Inversion

-Iterative Inversion can be interpreted as a variant of the classic Newton's method~\citep{ortega2000iterative}, where we replace the unknown Jacobian $J$ of $\F$ with a linear approximation using the current input-output pairs, and the evaluation of $\F$ with the mean of the current outputs.
+We next analyse a non-linear $\F$.
+Our insight is that iterative inversion can be interpreted as a variant of the classic Newton's method~\citep{ortega2000iterative}, where we replace the unknown Jacobian $J$ of $\F$ with a linear approximation using the current input-output pairs, and the evaluation of $\F$ with the mean of the current outputs.
 Recall that Newton's method seeks to find the root $x^*$ of a function $r(x)=\F(x)-y$ using the iterative update rule $ x^{n+1}=x^n+(y-\F(x^n))[J(x^n)]^{-1}, $ where $[J(x^n)]^{-1}$ is the Jacobian inverse of $\F$ at $x^n$.
-Iterative Inversion, similarly, applies the following updating rule, as proved in Appendix \ref{app:update_rule},
+Iterative inversion, similarly, applies the following updating rule, as proved in Appendix \ref{app:update_rule},

 where $\Tilde{J}^{-1}_{n}\equiv(\F(X^n)-\overline{\F(X^n)})^{\dagger}(X^n-\overline{X^n})$ is the Jacobian of $\mathcal{G}_{\theta_{n+1}}$, the linear regressor plane from $\F(x)$ to $x$ at $x_1^n,\dots,x_M^n$, which can be considered to be an approximation of $[J(\overline{X^n})]^{-1}$.
-When the approximations $\Tilde{J}^{-1}_n\approx [J(\overline{X^n})]^{-1}$ and $\overline{\F(X^n)}\approx \F(\overline{X^n})$ are accurate, Iterative Inversion coincides with Newton's method, and enjoys similar convergence properties, as we establish next.
+When the approximations $\Tilde{J}^{-1}_n\approx [J(\overline{X^n})]^{-1}$ and $\overline{\F(X^n)}\approx \F(\overline{X^n})$ are accurate, iterative inversion coincides with Newton's method, and enjoys similar convergence properties, as we establish next.